-- How can I make the most of tax-advantageous retirement accounts offered by my employer? - 2 How should I start reducing any outstanding debt? - 3 Do you have any suggestions about how I can maximize the advantage of compound interest at this stage in my life? - Can you help me understand my portfolio allocation?
+- 1 How can I make the most of tax-advantageous retirement accounts offered by my employer? - 2 How should I start reducing any outstanding debt? - 3 Do you have any suggestions about how I can maximize the advantage of compound interest at this stage in my life?

-- Do you host any events or recommend any conferences that I should attend to meet like-minded young investors wha and professionals? - What changes (if any) should I make to align my portfolio with my current lifestyle and goals for the future?
+- What is the appropriate risk tolerance for my investment strategy? - Do you host any events or recommend any conferences that I should attend to meet like-minded young investors and professionals?